HigherOrderCO/Bend/GUIDE.md

   return total
 ```

-Here, mutating `total` is a fundamental part of how this function works.
-Without
+Here, the entire way the algorithm works is by mutating the `total` variable.
-mutability, how do we write that loop?
-The bad news is: we can't.
-Not like that.
+Without mutability, loops don't make sense.
+The good news is Bend has *something
-The good news is Bend has *something else* that is equally as - actually, mode -
+else* that is equally as - actually, mode - powerful.
+And learning it is really
-powerful.
-And learning it is really worth your time.
-We promise.
+worth your time.
 Let's do it!

 Folds and Bends
 ---------------

 ### Recursive Datatypes

-Let's start by defining a recursive datatype in Bend:
+Let's start by implementing a recursive datatype in Bend:

 ```python
 type Tree: